 Operant conditioning focuses on voluntary or largely controllable behaviors followed by an environmental response, which usually involves providing something or taking away something that changes the chance of the behavior happening again.

 Observational learning refers to behaviors that are learned through modeling someone else's (or something's) behavior.

 About 7-9% of the exam is on this unit!

 🤓 Psychologists to Know

 Psychologist known for his Bobo doll experiment 🤡 In this study, children watched a film of an adult beating on an inflatable Bobo doll.
-Later on, when put into a room that contains various toys including the Bobo doll, children were more likely to model or imitate the aggressive behaviors they earlier observed, compared to a control group of children who did not view the film.
+Later on, when put into a room containing various toys, including the Bobo doll, children were more likely to model or imitate the aggressive behaviors they earlier observed than a control group of children who did not view the film.